sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring.md

 To continue the company website example, if the primary webserver fails but the backup webserver does not, you might use a rule template that creates a service ticket to address the next workday (in addition to the rule template that is emitting "OK" events for the current status page).
 Another monitoring rule might trigger an alert to the on-call operator should both webservers or the inventory database fail.

-## Example service component and rule template definitions
+## Example service component

-Although you can configure service components and rule templates within the web UI, both are Sensu resources with complete definitions.

-Here is an example service component definition that references the `status-threshold` rule template:
+Here is an example service component definition that includes the `account-manager` and `tessen` services and applies a rule template named `status-threshold` by reference:

 {{< language-toggle >}}